imthenachoman/How-To-Secure-A-Linux-Server/README.md

 There are many guides provided by experts, industry leaders, and the distributions themselves.
 It is not practical, and sometimes against copyright, to include everything from those guides.
 I recommend you check them out before starting with this guide.

 - The [Center for Internet Security (CIS)](https://www.cisecurity.org/) provides [benchmarks](https://www.cisecurity.org/cis-benchmarks/) that are exhaustive, industry trusted, step-by-step instructions for securing many flavors of Linux.
 Check their [About Us](https://www.cisecurity.org/about-us/) page for details.
-My recommendation is to go through this guide first and then CIS's guide.
+My recommendation is to go through this guide (the one you're reading here) first and THEN CIS's guide.
 That way their recommendations will trump anything in this guide.
 - For distribution specific hardening/security guides, check your distributions documentation.
 - https://security.utexas.edu/os-hardening-checklist/linux-7 - Red Hat Enterprise Linux 7 Hardening Checklist
 - https://cloudpro.zone/index.php/2018/01/18/debian-9-3-server-setup-guide-part-1/ - # Debian 9.3 server setup guide